-Additionally, someone may face an alcohol dependence, using it to feel good, or feeling “out of sorts” if they do not drink alcohol.
+Additionally, someone may face an alcohol dependence with tolerance and withdrawal.
 End stage alcoholism includes a full-blown alcohol abuse disorder, where someone is displaying more serious effects of alcoholism.
-The final stage, alcohol addiction denotes an addiction and they should get professional treatment to overcome it before it is too late.
+In any stage, getting professional treatment for an AUD is recommended.

 Take action & empower yourself

 Call now to be connected to a treatment provider.

 Someone may be using alcohol to cope with underlying emotional disorders like anxiety or depression and as a result, can develop a tolerance or withdrawal because of it.
 Alcohol withdrawal occurs when the body is physically dependent on alcohol and is trying to create homeostasis without alcohol.
 The challenge is once the body and mind have become used to alcohol’s effects, it becomes hard to “feel normal” without it.
 Withdrawal symptoms occur and typically include:

 - Delirium Tremens